 IAM is inconsistent so some services are slightly different.
 Occasionally we need to ask for some specific and vetted Get permissions.
 These are always called out specifically and never as wildcards, to protect you and allow you to audit.

-The service data permissions are provided by the CloudFormation template given here:
+The service role permissions are provided by the Service Role CloudFormation template

-If you have any problems or concerns about the Stax IAM permissions, please get in touch with firstname.lastname@example.org.
-Security is the highest priority for us and so any feedback is useful.
+If you have any problems or concerns about the Stax IAM permissions, please raise a support case.